GetResponse/DevZone/API/README.md

 **Hint**: It is normal to have stats for given date with `sent` equals 0 and other values positive because opens, clicks, bounces and complaints take place also during a few days after message was sent.

 **Warning**: Graduation may not be continuous.
 Given time period is present in result only if it has at least one positive value in it.

+**Warning**: Unique action is always counted in period of time where action first occured.
+If contact opened message on day A and on day B then only day A will have positive `unique_opened`.

 ---